Regional park (Quebec)

-A regional park, in Quebec, is an area designated by a regional county municipality (MRC) or equivalent territory for the purposes of recreation and of nature conservation.
+A regional park, in Québec, is an area designated by a regional county municipality (MRC), or equivalent territory, for the dual purposes of recreation and promoting of nature conservation.

-While National Parks of Quebec are dedicated to conservation and education in environmental protection, regional parks, although they can take on a preservation dimension, allow the practice of activities recreational, commercial and resource development.
+While National Parks of Quebec is solely dedicated to the conservation and stewardship of the natural environment, the Regional Parks organisation—despite sharing a potentially ‘earth-friendly’ perspective—allows more for recreational hobbies, sporting and leisurely activities, as well as some commercial property-leasing management and resource development.

 Features

 In order to establish a regional park, a regional county municipality must adopt a by-law which determines the base of the park.
-The by-law has no effect on private property as long as the municipality does not own it.
-However, the regulation gives it the power to enter into an agreement with the holder of a property right within the limits of the established park, and to establish a right of preemption or even a right of supervision over the improvements that an owner brings to his buildings.
+The by-law has no effect on private property, as long as the municipality does not own it.
+However, the regulation gives them the power to enter-into an agreement with the holder of a property right within the limits of the established park, and to establish a right of preemption, or even a right of supervision over the improvements that an owner brings to his buildings.

 The regional county municipality which has designated a territory as being a regional park may, within its limits, regulate: